robert-abc/HTC2022-Sparse-DIP/README.md

 ### 7.2 Usage instructions and example: Running with a callable function from the command line

-By the rules, it was expected an one-line command:
+By the rules, it was expected a one-line command:
 * *Your main routine must require three input arguments:*
 1. *(string) Folder where the input image files are located*
 1. *(string) Folder where the output images must be stored*
 1. *(int) Difficulty category number.
 Values between 1 and 7*
 * *Python: The main function must be a callable function from the command line.

-After the setup, it is possible to run our code following this rules.
+After the setup, it is possible to run our code following these rules.
 Considering the difficulty group 7:
 * !python main.py 'example/input' 'example/output' 7

 See, for instance, the Section "Generating results" from the example notebook [Here](/notebook_example.ipynb).